What do you want to do?

 Categories of Investments

-Investments can also be grouped depending on how they function in the financial system, whether you're lending money to an institution or keeping funds in highly liquid instruments for short-term requirements.
+Investments can also be grouped depending on how they function in the financial system, whether you're lending money to an institution or keeping funds in highly liquid instruments for short term investment goals, such as managing immediate cash needs or short-term savings.

 These categories assist you in matching products to your goals, risk appetite level, return preferences and time frames.